-My research adds to the historiography of modern American political, diplomatic, and religious history in three key ways.
+This research adds to the historiography of modern American political, diplomatic, and religious history in three key ways.
 First, in illuminating the international outreach efforts of an influential and globally interconnected group of co-religionists, I place the rise of the religious right in the United States in a global context.
-Second, my project exposes how Christian interest groups blended their religious beliefs and conservative political ideology to drive national discourse about American foreign relations.
+Second, my research exposes how Christian interest groups blended their religious beliefs and conservative political ideology to drive national discourse about American foreign relations.
 In so doing, I show that evangelical lobbying efforts guided official decision making on a number of key issues.
-Finally, the manuscript contributes to the growing literature on human rights during the 1970s by demonstrating that evangelical lobbyists co-opted human rights language and influenced how policymakers interpreted state violence and repression abroad.
+Finally, the book contributes to the growing literature on human rights during the 1970s by demonstrating that evangelical lobbyists used human rights language and influenced how policymakers interpreted state violence and repression abroad.